Clogged drains are a common problem in my experience. I say this as someone who's owned and managed many properties over the decades.

 13. Mineral Build-Up

 If the water is hard where you live, then your drains can become blocked up by mineral deposits over time.
 This will reduce flow and can cause back-ups.

 The pipes will need to be descaled in order to remove any build up.
 This is normally a job for a professional plumber.

 14. Too Much Toilet Paper

 Used in moderate amounts, toilet paper should not cause any issues, but used in excess, it can cause clogs.
 Quilted toilet paper can be particularly bad for creating blockages.

 In most cases, clogs caused by toilet paper can be fixed by using a plunger, drain cleaners, or a toilet auger.

 Toilet paper should be used in moderation.
 If necessary, use small batches of paper over several flushes.

 Symptoms of a Clogged Drain

 - If there are multiple fixtures that are backing up, then that is more likely to mean that your main drainage system is clogged up or compromised in some way.
-Fixing this issue is much more involved and will likely mean that you need to call in professional help.
+Fixing this issue is much more involved and usually means that you need to call in professional help.

 © 2019 Paul Goodman